 The most frequently used univariate technique is the HP filter.
 Similar to the other univariate methods, the HP filter utilizes information appeared only in the actual output series to derive the potential output series.
-Other univariate techniques for example may include the Beveridge-Nelson (1981) method, the BP filter proposed by Baxter and King (1995), and the so-called "wavelet filters" [Scacciavillani and Swagel (1999)].
+Other univariate techniques for example may include the Beveridge-Nelson (1981) method, the Band-Pass filter proposed by Baxter and King (1995), and the so-called "wavelet filters" [Scacciavillani and Swagel (1999)].

-Dupasquier et al. (1997) describe that these univariate techniques have however been put to criticism and questioned for their ability to appropriately distinguish between the underlying permanent and transitory components of the time series considered.
+Dupasquier et al. (1997) describe that these univariate techniques, however, have been put to criticism and questioned for their ability to appropriately distinguish between the underlying permanent and transitory components of the time series considered.
 In response to such like limitations of univariate techniques, a variety of multivariate methods have been proposed.
-For example, the multivariate extensions of the Beveridge-Nelson method (MBN), unobserved-components model, the multivariate (MV) model and the extended multivariate filter (EMV) are main developments in this regard.
+For example, the multivariate extensions of the Beveridge-Nelson method (MBN), unobserved-components model, the multivariate (MV) model and the extended multivariate filter (EMV) are main developments in this regard.7

-We have therefore selected a wide variety of empirical literature as a review for this study.
+Therefore, we have selected a wide variety of empirical literature as a review for this study.
 It includes empirical evidence mostly available (such as case studies analyses) for different countries.
-For this purpose the literature is distinguished and presented in Appendix (Table A1).
+For this purpose the literature is distinguished and presented in Table 1.